mat1/building-microservices/exercises/4-get-real-movies.md

 #### Feign Problems?

-Do you have problems making rest calls with feign?
-Below you find an factory and an example which makes it a little bit easier to create an Feign client.
+Do you have problems making rest calls with Feign?
+Below you find an factory and an example which makes it a little bit easier to create a Feign client.

 ```java
 // Feign RestClientFactory